Isaak August Dorner: Life

+Dorner first gained recognition for his extensive study of the history of Christology, which explores the evolution of Christology from the end of the apostolic age to contemporary times.
+Initially published in the Theological Quarterly Review of Tübingen, it was later released as an expanded standalone volume.

+At Schmid's suggestion, and with his encouragement, Dorner set to work on the history of the development of the doctrine of the person of Christ, Entwicklungsgeschichte der Lehre von der Person Christi.
+He published the first part of it in 1835, the year in which David Strauss, his colleague, published his Life of Jesus; completed it in 1839, and afterwards considerably enlarged it for a second edition (1845–1856).
+It was an indirect reply to Strauss, which showed, "profound learning, objectivity of judgment, and fine appreciation of the moving ideas of history" (Otto Pfleiderer).
+Dorner undertook a comprehensive revision of this work, resulting in a substantial increase in length, more than doubling the original content.

-The author at once became highly regarded as a theologian and historian and in 1839 was invited to Kiel as professor ordinarius.
+Dorner at once became highly regarded as a theologian and historian and in 1839 was invited to Kiel as professor ordinarius.
 It was there that he produced Das Princip unserer Kirche nach dem innern Verhältniss seiner zwei Seiten betrachtet (1841).
 In 1843 he moved as professor of theology to Königsberg.
 From there he was called to Bonn in 1847, and to Göttingen in 1853.
 Finally in 1862 he settled as a professor at Berlin, where he was a member of the supreme consistorial council of the Evangelical State Church in Prussia.
 A few years later (1867) he published his valuable Geschichte der protestantischen Theologie (English translation, History of Protestant Theology, 2 volumes; 1871), in which he "developed and elaborated," as Pfleiderer says, "his own convictions by his diligent and loving study of the history of the Church’s thought and belief."